xBourner/status-card/README.md

 - **Name** - Change the display name of the domain or device_class
 - **Icon** - Change the icon of the domain or device_class
 - **Color** - Change the icon color of the domain or device_class
+- **Icon Background Color** - Change the background color of the individual icon.
+Default is an rgba value so it has some opactiy.
 - **Tap, Double Tap & Hold Behavior** - specify which action will happen for individual domain or device_class

 <p align="right">